seancasey-portfolio/seancasey-portfolio/README.md

 ### **A Portfolio of Practical Solutions**

-Hello.
+Hello!
 The case studies in this portfolio are designed for a non-technical audience, specifically leaders and managers in the charity sector.

 My professional work involves building data systems for organisations with sensitive information.
 Because that work is confidential, I have created these practical demonstrations to showcase my working methods in a safe and open environment.